 FOITH D ZZF (Chapter 7) (10/05) 4 27 pay for Necessary Expenses: life insurance.
 En term life insurance for yourself.
 Do not include for whole life or for any other form of insura e premiums for insurance on y \$ 28 Other Necessary Expenses: court-ordered payments.
 Enter the total monthly amount that you are required to pay pursuant to court order, such as spousal or child support payments.
-Do not include payments on past due support obligations included in Line 44. \$ 29 Other Necessary Expenses: education for employment or for a physically or mentally challenged child.
+Do not include payments on past due support obligations included in Line 44.
+29 Other Necessary Expenses: education for employment or for a physically or mentally challenged child.
 Enter the total monthly amount that you actually expend for education that is a condition of employment and for education that is required for a physically or mentally challenged dependent child for whom no public education providing similar services is available.
 30 Necessary Expenses: childcare.
 Enter the childcare.
 Do not include payments made for you actually ex- \$ 31 expend Necessary Expenses: health care.
-Ented on health care expenses that are not reimbursed include payments for health insurance lister d by insurance or paid by a health \$ 32 Other Necessary Expenses: telecommunication services.
-Enter the average monthly expenses that you actually pay for call phones, pagers, call waiting, caller identification, special long distance.
-33 Total Expenses Allowed under IRS Standards S. Enter the total of Lines 19 throu ıgh 32. \$ Subpart B: Additional Expe Note: Do not include any expens h Insurance, Disability Insurance and Fee monthly amounts that you actually expend in e lealth Savings Account Exp enses.
+Ented on health care expenses that are not reimbursed include payments for health insurance lister d by insurance or paid by a health \$ 32 penses or inte Necessary Expenses: telecommunicati that you actually pay for cell phones, pagers, ca rnet services necessary for the health and welfare nt previously deducted. ll waiting, caller identification, spe cial long distance \$ 33 Total Expenses Allowed under IRS Standards S. Enter the total of Lines 19 throu ıgh 32. \$ Subpart B: Additional Expe Note: Do not include any expens h Insurance, Disability Insurance and Fee monthly amounts that you actually expend in e lealth Savings Account Exp enses.
 List the a.
 Health Insurance \$ 34 b.
 Disability Insurance \$ C. Health Savings Account \$ Total: Add Lines a, b and c \$ 35 month elderly nued contributions to the care of house ly expenses that you will continue to pay for the r , chronically ill, or disabled member of your hous to pay for such expenses. reasonable and necessary care and d support of an \$ 36 curred ction against family violence.
-Enter any a to maintain the safety of your family under the Fapplicable federal law. \$ 37 Enter t e energy costs in excess of the allowand he average monthly amount by which your home ndards for Housing and Utilities.
-You must prov astrating that the additional amount claimed energy costs exceed the allowand vide your case trustee with doc ce in the IRS Lo- \$ Education expenses for dependent children less than 18.
+Enter any a to maintain the safety of your family under the F applicable federal law. \$ 37 Home energy costs in excess of the allowance specified by the IRS Local Standards.
+Enter the average monthly amount by which your home energy costs exceed the allowance in the IRS Local Standards for Housing and Utilities.
+You must provide your case trustee with documentation demonstrating that the additional amount claimed is reasonable and necessary.
+Education expenses for dependent children less than 18.
 Enter the average monthly expenses that you actually incur, not to exceed \$125 per child, in providing elementary and secondary education for your dependent children less than 18 years of age.
-You must provide your case trustee with documentation demonstrating that the amount claimed is reasonable and necessary and not already accounted for in the IRS Standards. \$ 39 clothin to exce or fron ional food and clothing expense.
-Enter the gexpenses exceed the combined allowances for feed five percent of those combined allowances.
-(In the clerk of the bankruptcy court.)
-You must postrating that the additional amount claimed ood and apparel in the IRS Natior his information is available at ww provide your case trustee with nal Standards, not w.usdoj.gov/ust/ \$ 40 nued charitable contributions.
+You must provide your case trustee with documentation demonstrating that the amount claimed is reasonable and necessary and not \$ 39 already accounted for in the IRS Standards.
+Additional food and clothing expense.
+Enter the average monthly amount by which your food and clothing expenses exceed the combined allowances for food and apparel in the IRS National Standards, not to exceed five percent of those combined allowances.
+(This information is available at www.usdoj.gov/ust/ or from the clerk of the bankruptcy court.)
+You must provide your case trustee with documentation demonstrating that the additional amount claimed is reasonable and necessary.
+40 nued charitable contributions.
 Enter the a f cash or financial instruments to a charitable org \$ 41 Total Additional Expense Deductions under § 707(b).
 Enter the total of Lines s 34 through 40 \$ L